 Light and Temperature

-The century plant grows outdoors in USDA hardiness zones 8 or higher in the bright full sun.
+The century agave grows outdoors in USDA hardiness zones 8 or higher in the bright full sun.

 In cooler areas, grow indoors at normal room temperature.